Skip to content

 Malware is malicious software that infects the host computer, whereas a virus is a type of malware that infects files.
 After infecting, it spreads through the device.

 Malware and virus are like a house and a room within it.
 House is malware, and the virus is the room within it.
+All viruses are malware, but not all malware are viruses.

 The Difference Between Malware and viruses are